mankek/Effort-Impact/README.md

 This project is focused on the creation of an application (Python-Flask) to alter an Excel File containing information on tasks (fields: Effort, Impact, Deadline, Subject, Notes); The other primary goal is to allow for display of this data in an interactive graph (D3).

-Using the Application
+***This branch is for developing a more flexiable, user-input-based method for defining the task fields*** Using the Application

 This application comes with a virtual environment, EI_env, that provides all the dependencies needed.
 Once cloned